 Consider how much information your target user needs, when he or she might need it, and why.

 Nothing’s worse than getting an emailed coupon for something you bought last week, or an over-the-top sales pitch seconds after signing up on a site.
 Make sure that your triggers are all laid out and that each email in your campaign is directly related to a trigger.
 Users should always understand why they’re getting an email.

 Always have it clear in your head that how are you going to measure the success of your campaign?
-What are the number of visitors do you want on you blog or website?
+What is the number of visitors you want on your blog or website?
 Make everything clear to yourself.

 4. Start Your Campaign

 Once you’ve decided on a strategy, you have all your guns ready, it’s time to fine.
 Start sending out emails when you know you have everything figured out.
 The excitement of getting into this thing is HUGE but don’t get carried away.
 Nothing worse than engaging some audience an then losing them just because you lost track of what you were planning to do.

 Just because your drip campaign is automated doesn’t mean you can let it run unsupervised.
 You spent a bunch of time researching user segments, and it’s important to readjust those segments and your strategy based on the results.
 If you aren’t getting as many clicks through as you want, try rewriting your calls to action; if you aren’t meeting your conversion rate goals with your sale-closing email, try more educational communications before asking any user to pull the trigger.
 Evaluate, adjust, and repeat.